-Leeward Community College, University of Hawai'i, is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, [10 Commercial Boulevard, Suite 204, Novato, CA 94949, (415) 506-0234], an institutional accrediting body recognized by the Council for Higher Education and the U.S. Department of Education.
+Leeward Community College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, [10 Commercial Boulevard, Suite 204, Novato, CA 94949, (415) 506-0234], an institutional accrediting body recognized by the Council for Higher Education and the U.S. Department of Education.

-Leeward CC's Culinary program is accredited by the American Culinary Federation, Inc., a stamp of approval that ensures the quality of our programs and enhances your credibility in obtaining employment.

-The Automotive Technology program is accredited by the National Automotive Technician Education Foundation (NATEF).
+Leeward CC's Culinary program is accredited by the American Culinary Federation, Inc., The Automotive Technology program is accredited by the National Automotive Technician Education Foundation (NATEF).